lisp-mirror/clcon/doc/INSTALL.md

 Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\lp - feel free to send patches :)

-Linux: INSTALLATION PROCEDURE NOT TESTED!
+Linux: INSTALLATION PROCEDURE NOT TESTED at 0.3.4!
 -----------

 ### Prerequisites